-There are a lot of common Dungeons and Dragons (D&D) terms in Baldur’s Gate 3.
-It makes sense because the developers Larian Studios follow the D&D 5.0 handbook to create the various rules and guidelines for how combat, skill checks, characters, and overall gameplay work.
-Baldur’s Gate, which was initially released in 1998, used the 2nd edition rules of D&D, and Baldur’s Gate 3 continues to follow that tradition with the revised version.
-You can expect to see various terms not previously used in Larian Studios’ games, such as concentration, rugged terrain, or even 1d4, 1d6, 1d8, and 1d10.
+There are a lot of common Dungeons & Dragons 5E terms in Baldur’s Gate 3.
+It makes sense because the developers Larian Studios follow the D&D handbook to create the various rules and guidelines for how combat, skill checks, characters, and overall gameplay work.
+Those who have played the original Baldur’s Gate or D&D will be familiar with dice code, but those who haven’t might wonder what terms like 1d4 or 1d20 mean.

 Terms like 1d4 and 1d6 are commonly used in Baldur’s Gate 3 whenever talking about a weapon or a spell your character has at their disposal.
 For example, a short sword has 1d6 slashing damage, but there’s no breakdown for what this means when you hover over the term.
 There can also be pluses and minuses after them, which also affect the result, but aren’t explained in the rules.